-U-Prep High School conducts graduation exercises for students who meet School Board requirements and State requirements.
-Only students who wish to participate in the program are obliged to do so; however, all students who participate must conform to school regulations.
+U-Prep conducts high school graduation exercises for students who meet School Board and State requirements.
+Only students who wish to participate in the graduation program are obliged to do so; however, all students who participate must adhere to school regulations.
 Participating in the graduation ceremony is a privilege, not a right.
-All participants must be clothed in the issued caps and gowns.
+All participants must be clothed in the issued caps and gowns and adhere to the graduation dress code.
 A cap and gown will be provided to any student who does not wish to purchase their own.
-Due to limited seating in the David Marr Auditorium, each graduate is issued a limited number of tickets for guest attendance.
+Each graduate is issued a limited number of tickets for guest attendance.